+We completed our re-assessment of the flood risk in March 2020.
 The re-assessment considered the work already completed downstream and the new footbridge built in Roath Brook Gardens by Cardiff Council.
 The footbridge was constructed after the original flood risk was assessed but formed part of the design for the works in Roath Brook Gardens as part of the wider scheme.

 The initial result estimates the number of properties at flood risk during a 1.33% (1 in 75) chance flood event has reduced to 11.
 We remain committed to working with partners and the community to find a solution to manage the flood risk, and this risk will only increase due to climate change.

 There may be a way to address this remaining risk as part of work that Cardiff Council is considering at Roath Park Lake, upstream of Pen-y-lan.
 We are discussing this with Cardiff Council and won’t consider further work in Roath Brook and Roath Mill Gardens until these discussions are finalised.

 We will inform the local community once this work is complete and what options we have to address the remaining risk.

 A series of photo montages have been prepared to show how the scheme will look before and after the works, once the trees have established, at particular locations along the route and within the Roath gardens.

 To achieve the required flood protection and construct the new flood walls, embankments and channel widening, unfortunately the removal of some trees along the banks of Roath Brook was required.

 For details on tree removal and planting, please email firstname.lastname@example.org.

 We understand how the community felt about the trees in the area, so we focused the design efforts to minimise these impacts.
 For example, by avoiding removing trees around the edge of the park boundaries and replanting higher value trees.